Blinken tries to calm allies ahead of possible Iran deal

 Blinken made the comments shortly before joining his counterparts from Israel and four Arab countries at a special gathering where the Iranian nuclear deal was expected to top the agenda.
 Israel and many of its neighbors are fiercely opposed to the deal, which they believe with embolden and enrich Iran.

-“When it comes to the most important element, we see eye-to-eye,” Blinken told a news conference with Israeli Foreign Minister Yair Lapid in Jerusalem.
+“When it comes to the most important element, we see eye-to-eye,” Blinken told reporters at a news conference with Israel’s foreign minister.
 “We are both committed, both determined that Iran will never acquire a nuclear weapon.”

 The Biden administration has been working to renew the 2015 nuclear deal, which placed curbs on Iran’s nuclear program in exchange for billions of dollars in sanctions relief.
 With support from Israel, the Trump administration withdrew from the deal in 2018, causing it to unravel.